jsbakker/Cocoatainer/README.md

 Creating CocoaPowder mix with Marshmallow topping Shovel three tablespoons of mixture.
 Pouring a cup of hot water.
-Mug is filled to 250 ml of hot Cocoa:
+Mug is filled to 250 ml of hot Cocoa.

 // These messages are printed explicitly by call Drinking 20 ml from the mug